wombleton/gitlaw-nz/acts/P/Plumbers, Gasfitters, and Drainlayers Act 2006.md

     (6) Unless reversed or modified in respect of its currency by a court on an appeal, an order made under subsection (3)(b) to (d) continues in force until the time that is specified in the order, or, if no time is specified, until the Board, in its discretion, revokes it on the application of any party to the proceedings in which the order was made.

-    (7) Every person commits an offence and is liable on summary conviction to a fine not exceeding $5,000 who, without lawful excuse, breaches any order made by the Board under subsection (3)(b) to (d).
+    (7) Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who, without lawful excuse, breaches any order made by the Board under subsection (3)(b) to (d).

+    Section 113(7): amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 114 Investigator to prosecute matter